-2 Choices Offered in Bus Crisis
+2 Choices Bus Crisis

-What to do about Jackson's bus DEC 1 2 crisis has simmered down to this choice: Ownership and operation of a bus system by the city government or private enterprise.
+What to do about Jackson's bus; DEC 1 2 cripis has simmered down to this of a bus system by the city government or private enterprise.

 The public transportation study committee gave the bus situation a thorough going over at a dinner meeting at the Country club Wednesday night, working toward a decision.
 The committee agreed that bus service is essential to the growth and prosperity of the Jackson metropolitan area.